LengerichLab/CompBioDatasetsForMachineLearning/README.md

 # CompBioDatasetsForML
-A Curated List of Computational Biology Datasets Suitable for Machine Learning.
-This is an incomplete list, please submit a pull request for new datasets.
+A curated list of Computational Biology datasets suitable for machine learning.
+This list is a work in progress, please submit a pull request for new datasets.

 ## Sequencing
 |Name | Description | Link | Comments |